This FAQ will describe the processing / hardware requirements in order to process 1 million photos per day using our latest v8 SDK,...Read more

 The SDK data excludes I/O and JPEG compression – as our SDK is typically embedded within applications that are already handing these tasks.
 Thus, the SDK data is a good indication of the incremental processing required when adding the Perfectly Clear SDK to an existing application or platform.

 The actual performance you can expect will depend on the specs of the computer you use, the image size and content, and the corrections applied.
+However, the trend should be consistent across these parameters.

 Processing time varies with image size, but for images over about 4 megapixels in size, the processing time is quite linear.